 Clea is a global nomad of Iranian and Danish descent.
 She has lived in Paris, London, New York, Tunis, Nairobi, and Washington, D.C., and along the way, she picked up five languages (more or less).
 Clea is also an avid alpine skier, US Sailing certified sailor who’s crewed boats over 35 feet long, a two-time half-marathon runner, and long-distance cyclist who once biked from London to Paris (~300 miles) in under 4 days raising more than $10k for a refugee support group along the way.

 Alex is a Principal at Lowercarbon Capital where he keeps his ear to the ground for the most audacious climate solutions.
 As Lowercarbon’s Swiss Army knife, Alex brings wide-ranging expertise on scalable climate solutions across power, agriculture, transport, industry, and beyond.
-He believes that climate change is not only humanity’s greatest challenge but also its most meaningful opportunity to fundamentally rebuild global society toward a more sustainable and equitable future.
+He believes that climate change is not only humanity’s greatest challenge but also its most meaningful opportunity to build a more sustainable and equitable future.

 Born in Madrid and raised in New York, Alex speaks Spanish, French, and Indonesian.
 The jury is out on whether he can claim Italian too.
 In addition to India and Indonesia, he’s also lived in Uganda, Belgium, and Spain.
-Alex currently lives in Brooklyn and volunteers with the Henry Viscardi School, a specialized New York public school for students with severe physical disabilities, and with the HOPEFUL School in rural Uganda where he spent a summer teaching soccer.
+Alex currently lives in Brooklyn and volunteers with the Henry Viscardi School, a specialized New York public school for students with severe physical disabilities.
 An avid backpacker and street food enthusiast, Alex has traveled to nearly 50 countries and (painfully) built up a mean microbiome in the process.

-Alex holds a MA in international policy specializing in energy, natural resources, and the environment from Stanford University, an Honors BA in international studies specializing in environmental and economic development from American University, and a fellowship from the Clean Energy Leadership Institute (CELI).
+Alex holds a MA in international policy specializing in energy and the environment from Stanford University, an Honors BA in international studies specializing in environmental policy and economic development from American University, and a fellowship from the Clean Energy Leadership Institute (CELI).